vanzasetia/vanzasetia.site/README.md

 All the links that I found useful to build this website is on [`./docs/README.md`](./docs/README.md).

-You can copy this project and you must make the source code available publicly.
-See the [license](#license) for more information.

 ## Technology

 My website is using the following technology: